-The Company incurred about \$413,000 in acquisition and exploration expenditures in the current year.
-The exploration expenditures incurred during the year were primarily incurred in related to the Company's Elephant Mountain Project in Alaska, USA.

-Some effort has been directed at the evaluation of new acquisition opportunities for the Company with such effort focused entirely in North America.
+The Company incurred about \$58,000 in acquisition and exploration expenditures in the current period.
+The exploration expenditures incurred during the current period were primarily related to the Company's Elephant Mountain Project in Alaska, USA and activities directed at the evaluation of new acquisition opportunities for the Company focused entirely in North America.